 I know my relationship with BB will come up and I think I’m finally ready to admit that dismissing him was the worst mistake I’ve ever made for myself and for Sophie.
 Seeing these women speak of their experiences really highlighted my regret.
 I wish I could have sat with Sophie too and shared my gélé experience(s).
 I’ve never had one; I never took time to love, enjoy and understand everything that made BB who he is unfortunately I only loved the part of him that loved Ell-lah.

-My heart is heavy and I know it’ll stay like this till I apologies to the love of my life and my child.
+My heart is heavy and I know it’ll stay like this till I apologise to the love of my life and my child.
 I only hope that they can forgive me?

 Come to think of it, I should really consider booking a trip to Nigeria to experience the place at least once.
 I’ll go with Ally our new head of content, to research for the piece we’ll do on Sophie’s film, we’ll have a photo shoot there.
 Sophie will accompany us of course and I’ll have Tara show me the young fellow who has taken a liking to Sophie.

 I’m back….
 I can’t sleep.
 I’m thinking about this trip.